jeffThompson/CreativeProgramming1/Week07_Interactivity/README.md

 # INTERACTIVITY

 ### TLDR
-* Make a sketch that responds to your mouse (and other inputs, if you want)
+* Make a sketch that simultaneously responds in at least three ways to your mouse (add other inputs too, if you want)
 * Work-in-progress sketch due Nov 1; upload link to sketch in Canvas
 * Finished sketch due Nov 8
 * Upload three screenshots showing your sketch running to Canvas and include a link to your code